-Linear and digital electronics, including microprocessors, are studied from the standpoint of the electrical-mechanical interface.
-Concepts of sensors and transducers, amplifiers, semiconductor control devices, and integrated logic circuits account for approximately two-thirds of the course.
-The last third is spent on learning the application of a small microcomputer to simple industrial control problems.
-Related laboratory exercises reinforce the class material; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: ELT 2071 and CIS 1050 or MEC 1050 or equivalent
+Discrete semiconductors, linear, and digital electronics are studied from the standpoint of the electrical-mechanical interface.
+Concepts of sensors and transducers; amplifiers; DACs and ADCs; semiconductor control devices; and integrated logic circuits account for approximately 80% of the course.
+The remainder is spent on learning the application of Programmable Logic Controllers (PLCs) using ladder logic; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: ELT 2071; CIS 1050 or MEC 1050 or equivalent [Course fee: \$50]